PelicanPlatform/training-client/README.md

 Behind the scenes, `pelicanfs` will download the object as needed, and `fsspec` will choose an appropriate method for storing it locally.

 > [!WARNING]
+> The `fsspec` module has an algorithm for deciding where to temporarily store objects.
+> It may decide to keep it in memory (RAM), or it may decide to write it to disk somewhere.
-> When the Python process exits, `fsspec` will clean up after itself.
+> When the Python process exits, `fsspec` will clean up after itself **and remove the temporary objects**!
+>
 > If you want the data to be accessible locally after exiting the program, you should use the explicit `pelfs.get()` command to save it locally.

 #### Automated use of `pelicanfs`